mrdonado/health-nlp-analysis/Readme.md

 In order to install the dependencies, you can simply type `make init`, or alternatively:

-`sudo pip install -r requirements.txt`
+`sudo pip3 install -r requirements.txt`

 ### Configuration